Skip to content

 Day 16: Fatehpur Sikri – Agra

 Head east by private transport for the 2–3-hour journey to Agra, via a stop Fatehpur Sikri where you can opt to go inside.
 Rich in Mughal heritage, Agra is a city of gardens, temples, and open rooftops.
 On arrival visit the Taj Mahal, a white marble mausoleum built by Emperor Shah Jahan as a memorial to his wife Mumtaz.
 One of the New Seven Wonders of the World, the Taj Mahal attracts over three million visitors each year, so be prepared for crowds.
-The rest of the day is free for you to explore.
 If you’re after a cool drink or a light meal, maybe head to Sheroes Hangout.
 This cafe is staffed by survivors of acid attacks and is located 10 minutes’ walk from the Taj.

 Day 17: Agra – Overnight Train